randallard/rancher-discourse/README.md

 - Comprehensive guidance for both users and developers
 - Technical specifications and architectural details
-- Game theory background and explanations
-- Development journal tracking the project's progress
+- Deployment journal tracking the project's progress
 - Contribution guidelines for collaborators

 ## Documentation Structure

 - **Home**: Introduction and project overview
-- **Getting Started**: Quick setup and installation guide
-- **Development Journal**: Progress tracking and development notes
+- **Deployment Journal**: Progress tracking and Deployment notes
 - **Technical Documentation**: Architecture, frontend, backend, and API details
 - **User Guide**: Installation, configuration, and gameplay instructions
 - **Contributing Guidelines**: How to contribute to the project
-- **Game Theory Background**: Explanation of relevant game theory concepts

-## Local Development
+## Local Deployment

 ### Prerequisites